 - 2. Alters or removes any label/price tag marking, with the intention of depriving the merchant of the full retail value of such merchandise;

-- 3. Transfers any merchandise by any store from the container it was held or displayed in with the intent to deprive the merchant of all or some of the full retail value;
+- 3. Transfers any merchandise by any store from the container it comes in or is displayed in with the intent to deprive the merchant of all or some of the full retail value;

 - 4. Under-rings the merchandise while pocketing the remainder with the intention of depriving the merchant of the full retail value of the merchandise; or